 Rialto is a major performing arts venue serving the demands of multicultural audiences in Cyprus for exceptional local and international events in music, drama, cinema, dance and opera.
-Registered as a company limited quarantee in Cyprus no. 97827.
-Registered Office: 97 Gladstonos street, 30332 Limassol.
-It was created both as a stage for performances as well as an organization by the Limassol Co-Operative Savings Bank which, in co-operation with the Cyprus Ministry of Education and Culture form its most important contributors.
+It was created both as a stage for performances as well as an organization by the Limassol Co-Operative Savings Bank.
+The Cyprus Ministry of Education and Culture form its most important contributor.

 Rialto was originally built in 1930 by the Chrysochou Brothers and was the first modern, by the standards of the age, cinema in Cyprus.
 Hosting both film as well as theatre productions, it remained a lively focal point in the cultural life of Limassol for nearly fifty years.
 Facing first the rise of television and video, followed by the social upheaval brought about by the 1974 invasion that split Cyprus in two, the cinema fell into disuse and finally closed its doors to the public in the mid-1980’s.

 And while other old cinemas were being levelled and the old city was being sacrificed to the altar of a controversial development programme, the Limassol Cooperative Savings Bank bought the abandoned cinema, in February 1991, subsequently refurbishing and putting it back in operation.